Philip (Yizhou) Huang

 STAMP: Differentiable Task and Motion Planning via Stein Variational Gradient Descent

-Yewon Lee, Philip Huang, Krishna Murthy Jatavallabhula, Andrew Z. Li, Fabian Damken, Eric Heiden, Kevin Smith, Derek Nowrouzezahrai, Fabio Ramos, Florian Shkurti
+Yewon Lee, Andrew Z. Li, Philip Huang, Eric Heiden, Krishna Murthy Jatavallabhula, Fabian Damken, Kevin Smith, Derek Nowrouzezahrai, Fabio Ramos, Florian Shkurti

-Preprint /
+Website / Preprint / Video /

 Leveraging parallel and differentiable simulation to efficiently search for multiple diverse plans with gradient-based variational inference.